Ranguna/LOVEDEBUG/README.md

 * LiveCoding, you can reload your code by pressing F5 while at the console or by setting _DebugSettings.LiveAuto to true and you can reload more than one file, see _DebugSettings.Settings().
 * Type 'clear' and press enter to clear the console.
 * Type Ctrl+C/V to copy or to past text into the console input.
+* HUD with the latest prints and errors that your application emitted.
 * Add your own ;)